“We have to return to this foundation and start over again

 block from the left in Flowchart 3) leads

 creation and annihilation.
 This group is defined by the sequential and

-monolithic space-expansion, then space-contraction, then expansion again,
+monolithic space expansion, then contraction, then expansion again, and so

 Hinduism— belongs to this class.

-space-contraction tends to concentrate the otherwise randomly distributed
+isolated contraction tends to concentrate the otherwise randomly distributed

 galaxies, resulting in the formation of localized galaxy clusters.
-Unfortunately the

 scenario staggers under the burden of its unnaturalness, ...”

-(often called the fractal model), a type of universe popular among
+universe (often called the fractal model), a type of universe popular among

 some physicists.
 As is usually the case, there are many versions; but since

-they generally incorporate the characteristic universal expansion with
+they generally incorporate the characteristic universal expansion along with

-localized contraction, albeit of greater complexity, they are included here.
+localized contraction, albeit of greater complexity, they may be included.

-structure necessarily manifests.
-The Regional category leads to the Cellular
+The Regional category leads to the Cellular Universe which has

 The final combination involves the regional expansion